"The Norfolk Towne Assembly promotes an understanding

 SOCIAL/CULTURAL HISTORY TALKS

 As L.P.
 Hartley wrote in the opening line of the Prologue to his book The Go-Between, “The past is a foreign country; they do things differently there.”
-This is what makes social history so interesting both to those of us who study it and to the public.
+This is what makes social history so interesting both to those who study it and to the public.
 At the same time, it often makes the past difficult for the public to comprehend.
-These days many of the things we think we know about the past are based upon movies and various works of fiction and thus often turn out to be wrong.
+These days many of the things we think we know about the past are based upon movies and various works of fiction that often turn out not to be true.

 While these are a few of our accomplishments we continue to work to develop additional dance, living history, and social/cultural history programs and welcome suggestions for future activities.
 To learn more about our past activities click HERE: